jbroadway/docs/docs/2022.1/studio/how-tos/cameras/how-to-use-the-camera-switcher.md

 # How to use the camera switcher

-Once you've set up a few cameras around your set, you're ready to start cutting between them.
+Once you've set up a few cameras around your set, you're ready to start switching between them.

 **Step 1.** Press the menu button on either controller and choose **Camera Switcher** from the main menu.
 This will add the camera switcher to your scene.